 What do you think of when you picture material handling equipment?
 This term covers a broad range of accessories, appliances, vehicles, storage units, and tools used to move materials of all weights and sizes throughout a warehouse.
 These products are essential in ensuring warehousing operations maintain efficiency and productivity and maximize their revenue.

 Material handling equipment typically falls into one of four categories: storage and handling equipment, industrial trucks, engineered systems, and bulk material handling equipment.
 These categories apply to various needs that one may encounter in a warehouse environment.
 Every operation has different requirements, and many find that a customized system is the most effective way to ensure peak productivity at their facility.

-Below, we’re discussing each type of material handling equipment, so you can choose the best products to add to your warehouse.
+Below, we’re discussing different types of material handling equipment, so you can choose the best products to add to your warehouse.
 Let’s take a look!

 - Racks are used to free up floor space while ensuring the items they hold remain accessible.

 - Stacking frames save space while protecting fragile items.

 Other types of industrial storage equipment are used for smaller products, as well as those that are difficult to organize.
 These devices are usually not automated and require workers to sort and store them by hand.

 Vehicles and transportation items that move materials while they are in the production facility are known as industrial trucks.
 The material handling tools most used for this purpose are forklifts and hand-operated transportation vehicles.
 Other industrial trucks that warehouse operations might use are automatic guided vehicles, side loaders, order pickers, platform trucks, walkie stackers, and pallet trucks.
 Vehicles that must be driven by an operator typically feature forks or a flat surface that slides under pallets and storage platforms.
 Meanwhile, hand-operated trucks are controlled manually, and workers must stack items on them one at a time.